Samdopika/cse15l-lab-reports/lab1Report.md

 ---
 ![image](images/Picture4.jpg)
 1. The command that we use to move a file form either our own computer to the server or from the server to our own computer is called **secure copy (SCP)**.
 2. So in the last lines of my screenshot you can see that i tried to move the WhereAmI.java file from the server to my own computer.
+Here are the lines:
 ```
 C:\users\samkh>scp cs15lfa22ta1@ieng6.ucsd.edu:~/WhereAmI.java WhereAmI.java
 Password: